-A. 4" (102 mm) diameter rigid metal back draft damper
+A. 4" (10.2 cm) diameter rigid metal back draft damper

 \Minimum spacing required between dryers

 Option 2 - Vertical System

 The vertical system is used in some apartment buildings that have a washer and dryer on each floor.
 Each dryer is exhausted into the same central vertical duct.
 See the following illustration for an example of a generic vertical system.